ZahrielIsmail/ParallelProcessingAWS/README.md

 ## **4.1) Server Setup**

-The project has set up various AWS instances for an HTCondor cluster, such as HTCondorManager, SubmissionHost, ExecutionHosts, and an RDS Server.
-It walks through the installation, configuration, and networking processes.
+This project has set up various AWS instances for an HTCondor cluster, such as HTCondorManager, SubmissionHost, ExecutionHosts, and an RDS Server.
+Steps below walks through the installation, configuration, and networking processes.
 It includes instructions for submitting the jobs, python files.
-This information serves as a practical roadmap for configuring and managing an HTCondor cluster in a cloud-based environment, with an emphasis on cluster architecture implementation.
+These information serves as a practical roadmap for configuring and managing an HTCondor cluster in a cloud-based environment, with an emphasis on cluster architecture implementation.

 **Configuration of the Central Manager**